Skip to Main Content

 Finding perfect filming locations from ancient Beijing to the dramatic peaks of Zhangjiajie.

-Here is how this works in practice.
-China gives filmmakers a staggering range of environments, from the imperial grandeur of Beijing's Forbidden City and the futuristic skyline of Shanghai to the otherworldly karst pillars of Zhangjiajie, the terraced rice paddies of Yunnan, the Silk Road deserts of Xinjiang, and the tropical coastline of Hainan.
-Our location scouts handle this vast country to find settings that fulfil any creative vision, whether you need an ancient palace, a neon-lit metropolis, or an untouched mountain landscape.
+China offers filmmakers a huge range of settings.
+These run from the grand Forbidden City in Beijing and the futuristic Shanghai skyline to the strange karst pillars of Zhangjiajie, the terraced rice paddies of Yunnan, the Silk Road deserts of Xinjiang, and the tropical coast of Hainan.
+Our location scouts know this vast country well and find settings for any creative vision, whether you need an ancient palace, a neon-lit city, or an untouched mountain.

-Here is the short of it.
-Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Chinese locations.
-Our pros hold set up relationships with the China Film Administration, Beijing Film Bureau, Shanghai Film Commission, and local Cultural Bureaus, enabling efficient permitting and access to heritage sites, modern cities, and remote locations across all provinces.
+Through NeedAFixer, we connect you with scouts who keep a large database of proven Chinese locations.
+Our pros hold standing ties with the China Film Administration, Beijing Film Bureau, Shanghai Film Commission, and local Cultural Bureaus.
+These ties speed up permits and open access to heritage sites, modern cities, and remote spots across every province.

 ACT 01